Meander (film): Plot

-She wakes up in the same safe space.
-A skull, attached to a mechanical tentacle, appears from the ceiling and heals her wounds.
+While Lisa recovers from her ordeals, a skull appears from the ceiling on the end of a mechanical tentacle and binds her wounds.
 It then attaches itself to a part of her suit and Lisa experiences a flashback of Adam attacking her with a knife, her being stabbed and falling from the car, and a strange light in the sky.